Universal Logo

 Universal Pictures (first era) Logo 1936-1947

-The planet is wrapped in a wide black ribbon with the name of the film studio in white.
+The planet is wrapped in a wide black ribbon with the film studio’s name in white.
 The wordmark is in uppercase and typed in a simple sans-serif typeface.
 The letters are bold and the same height.
-This time, the planet is surrounded by a diagonal orbit: its right side is higher than the left.
-The globe depicts two continents—South America and North America—painted black.
+This time, the planet is in a diagonal orbit: its right side is higher than its left.
+The globe depicts two continents, South America and North America, painted black.

 1947 – 1960